Energy transition: Germany

-The policy has been embraced by the German federal government and has resulted in a huge expansion of renewables, particularly wind power.
-Germany's share of renewables has increased from around 5% in 1999 to 17% in 2010, reaching close to the OECD average of 18% usage of renewables.
+During this period, the industry around renewable energies also started to experience learning effects in manufacturing, project organisation as well as financing thanks to rising investment and order volumes.
+This coupled with various forms of subsidies contributed to a large reduction of the capital cost and the levelized cost of electricity (LCOE) for solar and onshore wind power.
+As the technologies have matured and become integral parts of the existing sociotechnical systems it is to be expected that in the future, experience effects and general interest rates will be key determinants for the cost-competitiveness of these technologies.

 Producers have been guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
 Energy co-operatives have been created, and efforts were made to decentralize control and profits.
 The large energy companies have a disproportionately small share of the renewables market.
 Nuclear power stations were closed, and the existing nine stations will close earlier than necessary, in 2022.

 The reduction of reliance on nuclear stations has had the consequence of increased reliance on fossil fuels.
 One factor that has inhibited efficient employment of new renewable energy has been the lack of an accompanying investment in power infrastructure to bring the power to market.
 It is believed 8300 km of power lines must be built or upgraded.

 Different Länder have varying attitudes to the construction of new power lines.
 Industry has had their rates frozen and so the increased costs of the Energiewende have been passed on to consumers, who have had rising electricity bills.
 Germans in 2013 had some of the highest electricity costs in Europe.
 Nonetheless, for the first time in more than ten years, electricity prices for household customers fell at the beginning of 2015.

-India

-India has set renewable energy goals to transition 50% of its total energy consumption into renewable sources in the Paris climate accords.
-As of 2022 the Central Electricity Authority are well on track of achieving their goals, producing 160 GW electricity from clean sources like solar, wind, hydro power and nuclear power plants, this is 40% of its total capacity.
-India is ranked third on Ernst and Young's renewable energy country attractive index behind the USA and China.